SoftInstigate/restheart-website/docs/write-docs.md

 `DELETE` verbs to create, modify and delete resources within a MongoDB database, using only the HTTP protocol.

-All resources have a state represented in JSON format (see [Representation Format](/learn/representation-format) for more information).

-This section focuses on the document resource.
-However the same concepts apply to any resource type, such as databases and collections.

-{: .bs-callout.bs-callout-info}
-Configuring RESTHeart to expose all MongoDB resources (`root-mongo-resource='*'`) the root resource (`/`) is **read-only**.

 {% include running-examples.md %}

 ## Write Verbs